Shopify/vault-plugin-secrets-ejson/README.md

 ## Summary

 A secret plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
-This plugin provides the ability to submit [EJSON](https://github.com/Shopify/ejson) to Vault wherein it will be decrypted and stored.
+This plugin provides the ability to submit and manipulate [EJSON](https://github.com/Shopify/ejson) to Vault wherein it can be decrypted and/or stored.

-Any key values prefixed with an underscore will be stored with the underscore removed at the decrypted path (see below for an example).
+Note: For storage operations, any key values prefixed with an underscore will be stored with the underscore removed at the decrypted path (see below for an example).
 This is done intentionally to keep data access sane.

 ## Usage